 There's accurate antivirus, for instance.
 A password manager to manage your logons.
 Web filtering prevents you accessing malicious URLs. a file shredder securely deletes confidential or personal files, and a vulnerability scanner spots outdated software and missing Windows patches.
 That's just the start.
 Multi-layered ransomware protection keeps your digital content safe from hackers.
 A VPN protects your connection over insecure public wifi (though beware, there's only a tiny 200MB daily traffic allowance), and a secure and isolated browser keeps your banking, shopping or other personal activities safe from snoopers.

-For all its feature overload, Bitdefender Antivirus Plus 2018 is generally very easy to use.
+For all its feature overload, Bitdefender Antivirus Plus 2019 is generally very easy to use.
 It doesn't hassle you with alerts or baffle you with complicated settings; mostly you can leave the program to handle everything itself.
-And whatever you're doing, Bitdefender Antivirus Plus 2018 keeps you safer than most.
-The company is loved by the independent testing labs, and for example AV-Comparatives' July-November Real-World Protection report) [https://www.av-comparatives.org/comparison] saw Bitdefender ranked second out of 21, with a protection rate of 100% and no false positives at all.
+And whatever you're doing, Bitdefender Antivirus Plus 2019 keeps you safer than most.
+The company is loved by the independent testing labs, and for example AV-Comparatives' October 2018 Real-World Protection report) saw Bitdefender ranked a clear first out of 18, with a protection rate of 100% and no false positives at all.

 This simplicity keeps the program easy to use, though.
 A straightforward interface has just four main buttons, and you can be running a full system scan in a couple of clicks.
 But there's also some flexibility, with options to run quick scans of commonly-infected areas only, selective scans of particular files and folders, or external device scans to uncover threats on USB keys or other external drives.

 Reports from the independent testing labs show Kaspersky is more accurate than most.
-AV-Test's April 2018 Windows test as one of only six vendors (from a field of 18) to be certified as a 'Top Product', with a 100% protection rate in both test months.
-AV-Comparatives May 2018 Real-World Protection Test results weren't quite as impressive, with Kaspersky ranking ninth out of 18, but it still blocked a creditable 99.6% of threats.
+AV-Test's October 2018 Windows Home User test found the package blocked 100% of sample threats in both test months.
+AV-Comparatives October 2018 Real-World Protection Test results weren't as impressive, with Kaspersky ranking 14th out of 18, but it still blocked 99% of threats.

 Kaspersky Anti-Virus is a PC-only product, but upgrading to Kaspersky Total Security adds protection for Macs, iOS and Android devices.
 It's fractionally more expensive at an initial £27.99 ($36.40) for a 1 year, 1 device licence, but if you've plenty of hardware to cover, there are savings to be made.
 You can buy a 5 device, 2-year licence for £76.99 ($100), for instance, around £7.70 ($10) per device per year.